tonghuikang/mathjax-experiment/README.md

 ### Vertical symbol

-In markdown, vertical symbols were used to delimit the table.
+In markdown, vertical symbols were used to delimit the tables.
 It is recommended to use `\vert` in math expression.

 You observe a subset $S$ with $|S|$ elements such that its weights is larger than the limit.
 The **knapsack cover inequality** prevents you from choosing all of these elements, you can choose at most $|S| - 1$ elements from $S$.